Japanese Candlesticks Patterns

 Morning Star: Bullish

-A morning star is a three-candle pattern, where the first candle is a long bearish candle, followed by a short spinning top or doji candle, and the third one is a long bullish candle.
+A morning star candlestick pattern is a three-candle formation that signals a potential bullish reversal in the market.
+In the morning star pattern, the first candle is a long bearish candle, indicating a continuation of the downtrend.
+This is followed by a short spinning top or doji candle, reflecting indecision among traders.
+The third candle is a long bullish one, marking the end of the downtrend and the start of an uptrend.

 Evening Star: Bearish

-The evening star is quite similar to the morning star.
+The evening star candlestick pattern is quite similar to the morning star.
 However, it indicates exactly the opposite situation.
-It occurs when the first candle is a long bullish candle, followed by a short spinning top or doji candle, and the third one is a long bearish candle.
+The evening star pattern occurs when the first candle is a long bullish candle, followed by a short spinning top or doji candle, and the third one is a long bearish candle.

-The pattern indicates the shift from bullish market sentiment to bearish.
-It shows that buyers have lost control over the market, and sellers have managed to push the price.
+This evening star candle formation signals a shift from bullish market sentiment to bearish.
+It shows that buyers have lost control over the market, and sellers have managed to push the price downward, indicating a potential trend reversal.

 Wrapping Up